contao/docs-archive/manual/en/02-Administration-area.md

 ### Parent view icons

 The "parent view" offers two additional navigation icons to control the order of the records.
-From version 2.7, the order can also be changed via drag and drop.
-To do so, simply click on a record (not a navigation icon) and drag it to its new position.
+The order can also be changed via drag and drop.
+To do so, simply click on the navigation icon "Drag and drop" and drag it to its new position.

 ![](https://raw.github.com/contao/docs/3.1/manual/en/images/parent-view-icons.jpg)